-- Type: Hiking, Natural Wonders, Recreation
+- Hiking, Natural Wonders, Recreation Type

-- Time to Spend: 2 hours to Half Day
+- 2 hours to Half Day Time to Spend

-You might first think: Why is an American wilderness park named after the Scottish author of Treasure Island?
+You might first think: Why is an American wilderness park named after the Scottish author of "Treasure Island"?
 It's because Stevenson and his wife honeymooned in a small cabin in this area in 1880.
-Of more interest to the outdoorsy visitors is the awesome five-mile hike up Mount St. Helena.
-If it's a clear day at the top, you might be able to see Mount Shasta, which is 192 miles away.
+Of more interest to the outdoorsy visitors is the awesome 5-mile hike up Mount St. Helena.
+And if it's a clear day at the top, you might be able to see Mount Shasta, which is 192 miles north.

-Robert Louis Stevenson State Park is seven miles north of Calistoga on Highway 29.
+Robert Louis Stevenson State Park is 7 miles north of Calistoga on Highway 29.
 It opens every day at sunrise and closes at sunset.
 Park Services recommend you plan your visit for the spring or fall.
 For more information, check out the California State Parks' website.